- HCC-78

 - Customer Review

-HFL-I, also known as HFL-1, is a normal human fibroblast cell line isolated from human fetal lung tissue.
-These cells are a primary component of loose connective tissue and originate from mesenchymal cells during the embryonic stage.
-Similar to other fibroblasts, HFL-I cells exhibit an elongated, spindle-shaped morphology, possess abundant cytoplasm, and have prominent fibrous protrusions.
+HFL-I, or HFL-1, is a normal human fibroblast cell line derived from human foetal lung tissue.
+They are a main component of soft connective tissue, and they derive from mesenchymal cells during embryogenesis.
+Like other fibroblasts, HFL-I cells exhibit an elongated, spindle-shaped morphology, possess abundant cytoplasm, and have prominent fibrous protrusions.

-Embryonic lung fibroblasts play a crucial role in embryonic development, tissue repair, and disease research.
-For example, during development, these cells secrete various growth factors and cytokines, such as transforming growth factor-β (TGF-β), fibroblast growth factor (FGF), and epidermal growth factor (EGF), which are involved in alveolar formation, differentiation, and maturation.
-Additionally, they produce and maintain the extracellular matrix (ECM) within lung tissue, including collagen and elastin, which not only provide structural support to the lungs but also participate in the expansion and contraction of alveoli.
-In terms of tissue repair, embryonic lung fibroblasts are vital in repairing cellular degeneration, necrosis, and tissue defects of varying degrees.
-In the treatment of lung diseases such as pulmonary fibrosis and lung cancer, these cells can differentiate into specific cell types, promoting lung tissue repair and regeneration.
-In disease research, HFL-I is frequently used to investigate the mechanisms underlying pulmonary fibrosis, asthma, and chronic obstructive pulmonary disease (COPD).
-In-depth studies of the biological characteristics and regulatory mechanisms of embryonic lung fibroblasts are essential for developing novel therapeutic strategies.
+Embryonic lung fibroblasts contribute to embryonic development, repair and disease.
+For instance, in development, these cells produce a host of growth factors and cytokines, including transforming growth factor-β (TGF-β), fibroblast growth factor (FGF) and epidermal growth factor (EGF), which regulate alveolar development, differentiation and maturation.
+They also create and maintain lung tissue's ECM, which is composed of collagen and elastin, both of which not only support the structure of the lungs, but also actively contribute to the expansion and contraction of alveoli.
+To repair tissue damage, embryonic lung fibroblasts play an important role in correcting cellular decay, necrosis and defects of various severity.
+In lung diseases such as pulmonary fibrosis and lung cancer, these cells can turn into particular cell types, and help heal and regenerate lung tissue.
+In disease research, HFL-I is often used to explore mechanisms of pulmonary fibrosis, asthma and chronic obstructive pulmonary disease (COPD).
+For new therapeutic interventions, a closer examination of the biology and regulation of embryonic lung fibroblasts will be necessary.

 Fig. 1.
 Micrograph of HFL-I (Okano, N., 2017).